WilliamBMitchell/ctf/2021 Cyber-Fasttrack Spring/Web/WM01/README.md

 <img src="miihome.jpg" width="350" >

-If we navigate to `mii-home` we find a login portal.
+If we navigate to `/mii-home` we find a login portal.

 <img src="portal.png" width="350" >